Section 3301.0715 | District board to administer diagnostic assessments - intervention services.

 (1) Any student who transfers into the district or to a different school within the district if each applicable diagnostic assessment was not administered by the district or school the student previously attended in the current school year, within thirty days after the date of transfer.
 If the district or school into which the student transfers cannot determine whether the student has taken any applicable diagnostic assessment in the current school year, the district or school may administer the diagnostic assessment to the student.
 However, if a student transfers into the district prior to the administration of the diagnostic assessments to all students under division (B) of this section, the district may administer the diagnostic assessments to that student on the date or dates determined under that division.

-(2) Each kindergarten student, not earlier than the first day of the school year and not later than the first day of November.
-However, a board of education may administer the selected response and performance task items portion of the diagnostic assessment up to two weeks prior to the first day of the school year.
+(2) Each kindergarten student, not earlier than the first day of July of the school year and not later than the twentieth day of instruction of that school year.

 For the purpose of division (A)(2) of this section, the district shall administer the kindergarten readiness assessment provided by the department of education.
 In no case shall the results of the readiness assessment be used to prohibit a student from enrolling in kindergarten.

 (3) Each student enrolled in first, second, or third grade.

 Division (A) of this section does not apply to students with significant cognitive disabilities, as defined by the department of education.

 (B) Each district board shall administer each diagnostic assessment when the board deems appropriate, provided the administration complies with section 3313.608 of the Revised Code.
 However, the board shall administer any diagnostic assessment at least once annually to all students in the appropriate grade level.
 A district board may administer any diagnostic assessment in the fall and spring of a school year to measure the amount of academic growth attributable to the instruction received by students during that school year.